miniDSP

 Finite impulse response (FIR) filtering and convolution are core DSP tools: you shape a signal by summing delayed, weighted copies of it.

-miniDSP provides four related APIs so students can start with direct time-domain sums and then compare against the FFT overlap-add fast method.
+miniDSP provides five related APIs so users can start with direct time-domain sums, compare against the FFT overlap-add fast method, and design lowpass filters from scratch.

 Time-domain convolution